bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

 .. note::

-   In Axon Ivy input and output of process are always set to the corresponding data class, i.e. in a User Dialog logic element it is the User Dialog Data Class and in a process element it is the project Data Class (or the one which was assigned to the process).
+   In |axon-ivy| input and output of process are always set to the corresponding data class, i.e. in a User Dialog logic element it is the User Dialog Data Class and in a process element it is the project Data Class (or the one which was assigned to the process).